MarcusGrum/AI-CPS/code/experiments/README.md

 After the change of the learning base, bias focused product type is remained successfully, while mainipulation product type is forgotten successfully.
 Since learnt and unlearnt / forgotten knowledge base can be distinguished clearly separable (faced with non-overlapping standard deviations), one can recognize this mechanism as effective approach to unlearn or intentionally forget in ANNs.
-This can be seen at all, training and testing runs as well as accuracy and loss metrics.
+This can be seen at all performance levels, which means all training and testing runs as well as accuracy and loss metrics.

 Statistics will proof this on a significant level.

+#### Attempts for a research answer of Experiment02

+The research question can be answered as follows:
+If preceeding smart sensors overtake tasks partly, the CPS's current specialization adapts to the currently required set of skills and preserves once learnt knowledge effectively while irelevant knowledge (as the smart sensor cares about this) is forgotten.

+On the other hand, the corresponding data set manipulation shows as adequate mechanism to partly forget knowledge:
+The one kind of knowledge shall be preserved, while the other kind of knowledge shall be forgotten.

 A publication about this is in progress.

 ### Experiment03

+The `experiment03` simulates the manipulation of CPS knowledge base by worsening sensors badly affecting tasks: filtering sensory input (in context of continual learning and training data manipulation):
+Inhowfar do AI-based CPS forget if current evaluation task is disturbed by defect sensors, such as providing blurred images that do not correspond to the CPS's current specialization?

 #### Proceeding for Experiment03